maia-score/documentation/docs/paths/users/{id}/put.md

 slug: users-id-put
 title: Update an user
 sidebar_label: PUT
-description: Update an existing user
+description: Update the information of an existing user
 ---

 <!-- prettier-ignore-start -->